benhj/knoxcrypt/README.md

 ### Building the GUI

+To build the GUI, first make sure that `libteasafe.a` has been built by issuing the command `make lib` in the top-level build-folder.

 The GUI uses Qt.
 Please download and install the latest version (Qt 5.3 at the time of writing) and open gui.pro in QtCreator.
 Build and run by clicking on the build icon.